CBRE Group, Inc.

 CBRE

-It is the world's largest commercial real estate services firm, distinguished by its expansive global footprint and integrated suite of property solutions.
+CBRE Group is the world's largest commercial real estate services and investment firm.

 Investment Opinion: Should I buy CBRE Today?